 At the time of diagnosis and then at least yearly, people with type 2 diabetes are monitored for the presence of diabetes complications, such as kidney, eye, and nerve damage.
 Doctors begin screening tests in people with type 1 diabetes 5 years after diagnosis.
 Typical screening tests include the following:

-One of the challenges of trying to strictly control the levels of glucose in the blood is that low blood glucose levels (hypoglycemia) may occur with some commonly used antihyperglycemic drugs (such as insulin or sulfonylureas).
+One of the challenges of trying to strictly control the levels of glucose in the blood is that low blood glucose levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by drugs taken to control diabetes.
+Much less common causes of hypoglycemia include other... read more ) may occur with some commonly used antihyperglycemic drugs (such as insulin or sulfonylureas).
 Recognizing the presence of low blood glucose is important because treatment of hypoglycemia is an emergency.
-Symptoms may include hunger pangs, racing heart beat, shakiness, sweating, and inability to think clearly.
+Symptoms may include hunger pangs, racing heartbeat, shakiness, sweating, and inability to think clearly.

 If hypoglycemia is very severe, sugar must get into the body quickly to prevent permanent harm and relieve symptoms.
 Most of the time, people can eat sugar.
 Almost any form of sugar will do, although glucose works more quickly than table sugar (typical table sugar is sucrose).
 Many people with diabetes carry glucose tablets or glucose gel packs.
 Other options are to drink a glass of milk (which contains lactose, a type of sugar), sugar water, or fruit juice or to eat a piece of cake, some fruit, or another sweet food.
 In more serious situations, it may be necessary for emergency medical practitioners to inject glucose into a vein.

 Another treatment for hypoglycemia involves the use of glucagon.
-Glucagon can be injected into the muscle and causes the liver to release large amounts of glucose within minutes.
-Small transportable kits containing a syringe filled with glucagon are available for people who frequently have episodes of low blood glucose to use in emergency situations when sugar cannot be ingested by mouth.
+Glucagon can be injected into a muscle or inhaled as a nasal powder and causes the liver to release large amounts of glucose within minutes.
+Small transportable kits containing a syringe or autoinjector pen filled with glucagon are available for people who frequently have episodes of low blood glucose to use in emergency situations when sugar cannot be ingested by mouth.